dezdem0na/accp-cheatsheet/README.md

 Note: Although **network access control lists** can be used to block or deny traffic, these operate at the subnet level (covering all instances in the subnet with the same ruleset), not per instance as the question specifies.
 - Route tables: tell traffic where it should go next to reach its destination.
 - NAT gateway: Is required to allow resources in a private subnet to access the internet.

+### Infrastructure Event Management
+AWS Infrastructure Event Management is a structured program available to **Enterprise Support** customers that helps you plan for large-scale events, such as product or application launches, infrastructure migrations, and marketing events.
+It is also available to Business Support customers, but they need to pay an additional fee to use this service and cannot use it normally as part of their plan.

 ***
 ### Notes